 For example, if you fry an eggplant or chicken with oil that was previously used to fry potatoes or pastries, some remains of the wheat could get passed onto your food.

 It’s also important to take precautions with group meals and family meals.
 While not everyone will be following such a strict nutritional routine, some people will need to eat gluten-free foods.

 Visit this article: 5 Signs You Should Stop Eating Gluten

 There are some low gluten foods, like oats, that can be tolerated by celiacs.

-As well as celiac disease, those affected by allergies, intestinal inflammation, diabetes and cardiopathies also hsould follow low gluten diets.
+As well as celiac disease, those affected by allergies, intestinal inflammation, diabetes, and cardiopathies also should follow low gluten diets.

 We can’t say that gluten is bad for you just because.
-The majority of the world population don’t have significant reactions from eating it daily.
+Most of the population doesn’t have significant reactions from eating it daily.

 However, there’s a clear relationship between this substance and some negative clinical cases.It might interest you...